sammathaadams/SNOW-PowerShell-automation-lab/README.md

-# SNOW-PowerShell-automation-lab
-A technical lab demonstrating how to automate ServiceNow incident management.
-This project focuses on using PowerShell to interact with the Table API, covering secure credential handling, JSON payload construction, and REST API verification.
 # SNOW-PowerShell-Automation-Lab

+## Project Overview
+This project demonstrates the technical process of automating IT service management tasks through API integration.
+Specifically, it provides a standardized procedure for programmatically creating incidents in a ServiceNow development instance using PowerShell and the Table API.

 This lab focuses on the practical application of:
 * **REST API Integration**: Interacting with the ServiceNow Table API.